-7.3.1.
+i.
 Job Management

-- n Check for any change in the Alert Level in the area of the site before every visit noting it may be different where the site work is being undertaken. - n If the works are deemed essential and in a Level 4 region, then the formal government mandated process needs to be followed.
-Letter from client showing that works are critical to support an essential service needs to be carried (can be stored on phone) - n Managers should check that staff are comfortable to work on site.
+- Check for any change in the Alert Level in the area of the site before every visit noting it may be different where the site work is being undertaken. - If the works are deemed essential and in a Level 4 region, then the formal government mandated process needs to be followed.
+Letter from client showing that works are critical to support an essential service needs to be carried (can be stored on phone) - Managers should check that staff are comfortable to work on site.

-7.3.2.
+ii.
 Site Safety Plans (SSP)